Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Discussion and conclusion

 Finally, we emphasize that the experimental configuration that we have studied could be optimized in several ways.
-For example, pumping induced by Stokes SERS processes should be more efficient in plasmonic cavities formed between a surface and an atomic protusion, the so-called picocavities \cite{benz2016single,baumberg2022picocavities}, which can shrink the effective mode volume and thus increase the optomechanical coupling strength.
-The optomechanical coupling strength may also be improved using atomic antennas as recently proposed in Ref. \cite{schmidt2025molecular}.
-Additionally, resonant SERS excitation of molecular species that feature an electronic transition in the visible range could provide an alternative and efficient vibrational pumping mechanism \cite{neuman2019quantum}.
-Last, more sophisticated infrared cavity designs could improve the efficiency of infrared excitation \cite{chikkaraddy2023single,roelli2025operando}.
+For example, pumping induced by Stokes SERS processes should be more efficient in plasmonic cavities formed between a surface and an atomic protusion, the so-called picocavities \autocite{benz2016single,baumberg2022picocavities}, which can shrink the effective mode volume and thus increase the optomechanical coupling strength.
+The optomechanical coupling strength may also be improved using atomic antennas as proposed recently \autocite{schmidt2025molecular}.
+Additionally, resonant SERS excitation of molecular species that feature an electronic transition in the visible range could provide an alternative and efficient vibrational pumping mechanism \autocite{neuman2019quantum}.
+Last, more sophisticated infrared cavity designs could improve the efficiency of infrared excitation \autocite{chikkaraddy2023single,roelli2025operando}.